-Vegan dieters cannot eat the likes of eggs, honey, dairy or any other animal derived produce.
+Vegan dieters cannot eat the likes of eggs, honey, dairy or any other animal-derived produce.
 These are still an option for plant-based dieters, depending on their preference.

 A plant-based lifestyle invites more ‘whole’ foods into their recipes.
-Whole foods have gone through very little, if any processing and stay in their original state.
+Whole foods have gone through very little if any processing and stay in their original state.

 Plant-based diet benefits

-When switching to a plant-based diet, a high percentage of people have felt physically better with less fatigue and more energy, others have experienced weight loss and less stomach pain.
+When switching to a plant-based diet, a high percentage of people have felt physically better with less fatigue and more energy, while others have experienced weight loss and less stomach pain.

-Enjoying a plant-based diet involves eating less sugar, fat and sodium allowing those who follow the diet to take control of their weight management, disease prevention and help towards a lighter environmental footprint.
+Enjoying a plant-based diet involves eating less sugar, fat and sodium allowing those who follow the diet to take control of their weight management, and disease prevention and help towards a lighter environmental footprint.

 Best replacements for a plant-based diet

 For many texture is very important when eating, especially when taking on a new lifestyle.
-There are many substitutes you can enjoy when creating your own plant-based dinners, without straying away from the meals that you loved before.
+There are many substitutes you can enjoy when creating your plant-based dinners, without straying away from the meals that you loved before.

 One of our favourite healthy substitutes for meat is jackfruit.

 Jackfruit is high in vitamin C, dietary fibre and potassium.
-Its texture is fibrous and dense and has been compared to banana, mango and pineapple.
+Its texture is fibrous and dense and has been compared to a banana, mango and pineapple.

 If you are looking for a tried and tested pulled pork recipe, here’s one we made earlier!

 If you are looking for an alternative to rice, cauliflower is king.
-You can now buy in most supermarkets, but it is also very easy to make at home.
+You can now buy it in most supermarkets, but it is also very easy to make at home.
 Simply pulse your cauliflower in a food processor, heat and serve.